PaulineOC/Chain-the-Rainbow/README.md

 # Chain-the-Rainbow
 Game prototype details for final project of Intro to Game Design (Fall 2016).
-Completed in a team of 3.
+Completed in a team of 3 with Keya You and Rachel Geng.

 Chain the Rainbow is a strategic abstract game where players attempt to secure the most of their